Light-based electron aberration corrector: Discussion

-The demonstration of optical-based correction of spherical aberration of a conventional electron lens reported here is not limited to the use of a LG beam of charge one.
-In a different geometry with the OFEM interaction placed downstream the electron beam focus, a standard Gaussian beam can be applied to correct for the 3rd order spherical aberration.
-In any geometry, the OFEM has to be placed close to the electron beam crossover because the compensation of spherical aberration requires a relatively high fluence of the order of J/cm$^2$.
-Similarly to ~\cite{fang2024structured,ferrari2025realization}, the interaction can be located inside the electron column and compensate for the spherical aberration of the entire electron optical system of the microscope.

-Under normal operating conditions, our SEM uses electron angles up to approximately $\SI{1}{mrad}$ to remain in the paraxial regime and to minimize spherical aberration.
-With effective aberration correction, the acceptance angle, and consequently the resolution, could increase by more than a factor of five.
+In this work, we demonstrate optical correction of 3rd-order spherical aberration in a conventional electron lens using a Laguerre–Gaussian (LG) beam with charge one.
+The method can be extended to correct not only 3rd-order spherical but also higher-order electron aberrations by employing a gradient descent optimization algorithm to iteratively refine the laser wavefront using an SLM capable of both phase and amplitude modulation.
+The optimization process can be guided by the acquired electron image itself, enabling real-time autotuning of the optical field to maximize image quality~\cite{dellby2001progress}.

+The efficiency of spherical aberration correction depends strongly on the spatial extent of the shaping region.
+Specifically, the laser pulse energy required to compensate a certain value of $C_\mathrm{s}$ scales quadratically with the electron beam radius in the interaction plane $w_e$, which also determines the radius of the laser beam used for OFEM, $w_{\mathrm{LG}}$ (the ratio $w_e / w_{\mathrm{LG}} \approx 0.67$ should be maintained for compensation of the third-order spherical aberration without introducing higher order aberration terms).
+This is a consequence of the linear dependence of the induced ponderomotive phase shift on the local intensity of light.

+The transverse coherence of the electron beam is not altered by the interaction because it is coherent and elastic.
+For integration into a transmission electron microscope, the OFEM can be positioned upstream of the sample, as experimentally demonstrated in previous studies that achieved pre-sample electron modulation using optical fields near thin films~\cite{fang2024structured,ferrari2025realization}, enabling the aberration correction without directly perturbing the specimen.

+Standard high-resolution scanning electron microscopes achieve a best spatial resolution of about 0.5\,nm, which is insufficient to resolve individual atoms in solid-state samples.
+Assuming a maximum electron energy of 30\,keV, the corresponding de~Broglie wavelength is approximately 7\,pm.
+With an electron beam divergence angle of 50\,mrad, the theoretical resolution limit is about 70\,pm, which has previously only been achieved using a multipole aberration corrector\cite{sawada2015atomic}.
 As ultrafast electron microscopes~\cite{zewail2010four,morimoto2018diffraction} combine atomic spatial resolution with femtosecond temporal precision to visualize dynamic processes at the space-time scale, they could greatly benefit from this light-based aberration correction approach, which offers a compact and tunable alternative to traditional multipole correctors.